 The Camera Specs are: 24 fps, scan mode 6K (this records 4K internally using the full sensor) Codec XAVC-I, format 4096X2160, Shooting Mode: Cine EI, Color Gamut: SGamu3.Cine/Slog3.

-Because of the physical time taken to screen dailies in the morning 480 class, and a risk of overloading the editors on extremely short post schedules, limitations must be adhered to in our digital world.
+Because of the physical time taken to screen dailies in the morning 480 class and to avoid overloading the editors on our extremely short post schedules, these limitations and guidelines must be followed:.